Warren Zeiders

-Warren Donald Zeiders is an American country music singer and songwriter.
-He has released four studio albums under Warner Records: Acoustic Covers (2021), 717 Tapes the Album (2022), Pretty Little Poison (2023), and Relapse (2024).
+Warren Donald Zeiders (born May 6, 1999) is an American country music singer and songwriter.
+He has released five studio albums under Warner Records: Acoustic Covers (2021), 717 Tapes the Album (2022), Pretty Little Poison (2023), Relapse (2024) and No Brakes (2026).
 He had his first number one hit on country radio with his single "Pretty Little Poison" (2023).

 Career

 Zeiders studied business at Frostburg State University in Frostburg, Maryland where he also recorded and posted covers on TikTok.
 He began co-writing and singing original songs including "Ride the Lightning", which has over 500 million views on TikTok.

 2021–2022: Acoustic Covers and 717 Tapes the Album

 Zeiders released his debut album, Acoustic Covers on August 6, 2021.
 The deluxe edition includes his cover of the single "Outskirts of Heaven" featuring Craig Campbell, who originally sang the track.
 The album contains covers of songs by Tyler Childers, Afroman, and Lynyrd Skynyrd, among others.
 In 2022, Zeiders signed with Warner Records and re-released "Ride the Lightning", which debuted at number 30 on the Billboard Hot Country Songs chart.
 The song was certified platinum in both the United States and Canada.
 In 2021 and 2022, he released two EP's titled 717 Tapes and 717 Tapes, Vol II, which were eventually combined into his second album release, 717 Tapes the Album.